Avahi (software): Software architecture

 Avahi implements the Apple Zeroconf specification, mDNS, DNS-SD and RFC 3927/IPv4LL.
 Other implementations include Apple's Bonjour framework (the mDNSResponder component of which is licensed under the Apache License).

 Avahi provides a set of language bindings (Python, Mono, etc.) and ships with most Linux and BSD distributions.
 Because of its modularized architecture, major desktop components like GNOME Virtual file system and KDE input/output architecture already integrate Avahi.

 Avahi vs. Bonjour

-The Avahi project started in 2004 because Apple's Zeroconf implementation, Bonjour, used the GPL-incompatible Apple Public Source License.
+Lennart Poettering and Trent Lloyd created the Avahi project in 2004 because Apple's Zeroconf implementation, Bonjour, used the GPL-incompatible Apple Public Source License.
 In 2006 Apple relicensed parts of Bonjour under the Apache License.

 Avahi's performance resembles that of Bonjour, sometimes exceeding it; however, Avahi can lose services when managing large numbers of requests simultaneously.

 History

 Avahi was developed by Lennart Poettering and Trent Lloyd.
 It is the result of a merger in 2005 of Poettering's original mDNS/DNS-SD implementation called "FlexMDNS", and Lloyd's original code called "Avahi".
 While most of today's code originates from the former project, the name of the latter was used for the joint project.
 Development on "FlexMDNS" started in late 2004, and work on the original "Avahi" began in early 2004.

 Avahi was originally developed under the freedesktop.org umbrella but has now become a separate project.
 Avahi, however, makes use of freedesktop.org's D-Bus IPC layer.

 The name Avahi is the Malagasy native name and scientific Latin name of a genus of woolly lemur, a family of primates indigenous to Madagascar.
 Trent Lloyd found the name and liked it, and it stuck.
 The logo reflects this.